Concordium/concordium.github.io/source/mainnet/net/web3-id/concordia.rst

 Discord- Mainnet - Concordia#0667

-There is an example of independent issuers with the user interface that can be used to issue Web3 credentials for the account that is owned on the social media network.
-After credentials are issued, they can be used to prove ownership over social media accounts and transfer trust between them by using Concordia social media verifier on [Testnet ](https://concordia.testnet.concordium.com/)or [Mainnet](https://concordia.mainnet.concordium.software/).
+There is an example of independent issuers with the user interface that can be used to issue verifiable credentials for the account that is owned on the social media network.
+After verifiable credentials are issued, they can be used to prove ownership of social media accounts and transfer trust between them by using Concordia social media verifier on `Testnet <https://concordia.testnet.concordium.com/>`__ or `Mainnet <https://concordia.mainnet.concordium.software/>`__.

-On Testnet, use the links below:
-`Telegram issuer on Testnet<https://telegram-web3id.testnet.concordium.com//>`_ `Discord issuer on Testnet<https://discord-web3id.testnet.concordium.com//>`_

 On Mainnet, use the links below:

-`Telegram issuer on Mainnet <https://telegram-web3id.mainnet.concordium.software/>`_ `Discord issuer on Mainnet <https://discord-web3id.mainnet.concordium.software/>`_
+`Telegram issuer on Mainnet <https://telegram-web3id.mainnet.concordium.software/>`_

+`Discord issuer on Mainnet <https://discord-web3id.mainnet.concordium.software/>`_